 The region’s power topped out during the Mahajapit Empire, which gave the name Nusantara to the islands and coasts with a shared culture and seaborne trade.
 It was a period during which maritime trade expanded as demand from both China and Europe increased, Bowring writes.
 Mahajapit strength “came from its control of the three-cornered trade involving rice from the interior, spices from the east, and the sales of ceramics, textiles and other manufactures from China and India which had markets throughout the archipelago.”

 Chinese traders had long been active in the region and during the Song dynasty were followed by the huge ships of Zheng He – which apparently weren’t as huge as advertised, according to Bowring, because their method of manufacture simply wouldn’t have supported that much weight.
 But in any case, other influences began to permeate the region, followed by the colonial period.

 Today, he writes, Nusantaria “now has bigger states but no longer the seafaring prowess and technology which protected it until the arrival of the Europeans.
 Nor does it seem likely that it will acquire them in the foreseeable future.

-Nonetheless, trade is likely to continue to grow between East Asia and the countries of the Indian Ocean: the subcontinent, Iran, Arabia and East Africa.
-“If this is so, it will simply be a return to the situation 2,000 years ago when eastern spices and silks reached Cairo, Rome and Baghdad by sea via Sumatra, India and Eritrea, and sailors from the archipelago were regular visitors to Madagascar and the east African coast.
+Nonetheless, trade is likely to continue to grow between East Asia and the countries of the Indian Ocean: the subcontinent, Iran, Arabia, and East Africa.
+“If this is so, it will simply be a return to the situation 2,000 years ago when eastern spices and silks reached Cairo, Rome, and Baghdad by sea via Sumatra, India, and Eritrea, and sailors from the archipelago were regular visitors to Madagascar and the east African coast.

-“If so,” according to the book, “Nusantaria’s role is assured as a place for exchanging goods and ideas without it being a pawn of China, India or the west.”
-It is a role that is essential to understanding of a region that is still dynamic and not eclipsed by China.
+“If so,” according to the book, “Nusantaria’s role is assured as a place for exchanging goods and ideas without it being a pawn of China, India, or the west.”
+It is a role that is essential to the understanding of a region that is still dynamic and not eclipsed by China.